Millions of Apple customers to get payments in $500M iPhone "batterygate" settlement. Here's what to know.

 How much will eligible iPhone users get paid?

-If you filed a claim, you can expect to receive roughly $65 from Apple, Tyson Redenbarger, a partner at Cotchett, Pitre & McCarthy, told the Mercury News.
+If you filed a claim, you can expect to receive roughly $65 from Apple, attorney Mark C. Molumphy told CBS MoneyWatch.

-Redenbarger and other attorneys at Cotchett, Pitre & McCarthy didn't immediately return requests for comment.
+"It could be higher, as much as $85 to $90, depending on the number of claims submitted," he added.

 According to a legal document, about 3.3 million iPhone users submitted claims prior to the deadline, which means they could each receive $128, less any court-ordered deduction for attorney's fees and other costs.